-This private observatory is located at the end of a steep, half-mile gravel drive on a remote summit in central New Hampshire.
-The site is characterized by granite bedrock outcroppings and is situated at the center of a three-mile radius “dark” landscape with very little light pollution to obstruct astronomical viewing.
+This astronomical observatory is located at the end of a steep gravel drive on a remote mountain summit in central New Hampshire.
+The site is characterized by granite outcroppings and is situated at the center of a three-mile radius “dark” landscape with very little light pollution to obstruct astronomical viewing.

 The Observatory’s design rejects a traditional dome in favor of a synthesized architectural form that maximizes usable interior space and responds to the stark geographic context.
 Its continuously faceted shape reflects the surrounding landform, and terraced concrete platforms transition between the summit’s bedrock and the building foundation, knitting together the natural and man-made landscapes.

 An unconventional pattern of zinc cladding mediates between the irregular site topography and the building’s geometry, reflecting Gemma’s orientation to both geological and celestial landmarks.
 The zinc’s dimension, color, and patina evoke a material relationship to the gray granite outcroppings, while its heat transfer capability facilitates sky observation by minimizing temperature differential distortion.